t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Similarity and DPP}

-In general, an instance of interest could be represented as a vector.
-A similarity metric between item $i$ and $j$ can then be quantified a monotonically decreasing function of the distance in the virtual item space as
+In general, an instance of interest could be represented as a vector $\mathbf{x}$.
+A similarity metric between items $i$ and $j$ can then be quantified as a monotonically decreasing function of the distance in the virtual item space as

-where $s_{ij}$ is the pairwise similarity between item $i$ and $j$, $h(\cdot, \cdot)$ is a distance function, $T$ is a monotonically decreasing transformation: the larger a distance, the smaller the similarity is.
-One way to represent all the pairwise similarities of a given item set is to construct the $n{\times}n$ similarity matrix $L$ as $L_{ij}=s_{ij}$, where $n=|L|$ is the set cardinality.
-The matrix is often called a \textit{similarity kernel} in that it converts a pair of items into a distance measure (or similarity, equivalently).
-While any combinations of similarity and transformation are supported by the formalism above, usual practice favors the transformations that result in positive semi-definite (PSD) kernels for operational convenience, such as matrix decomposition.
-Following this, we employ Euclidean distance $h(x_i, x_j)=\sqrt{\|x_i-x_j\|^2}$ and the square exponential transformation.
+where $s_{ij}$ is the pairwise similarity between items $i$ and $j$, $h(\cdot, \cdot)$ is a distance function, $T$ is a monotonically decreasing transformation (i.e., the larger a distance, the smaller the similarity is).
+One way to represent all the pairwise similarities of a given set is to construct the $n{\times}n$ similarity matrix $L$ as $L_{ij}=s_{ij}$, where $n=|L|$ is the set cardinality (i.e., dataset size).
+The matrix is often called a \textit{similarity kernel} in that it converts a pair of items into a distance measure (or a similarity measure, equivalently).
+While any combinations of similarity and transformation are supported by the formalism above, usual practice favors transformations that result in positive semi-definite (PSD) kernels for operational convenience, such as matrix decomposition.
+Following this, we employ Euclidean distance $h(\boldsymbol{x}_i, \boldsymbol{x}_j)=\sqrt{|| \boldsymbol{x}_i-\boldsymbol{x}_j ||^2}$ and the square exponential transformation.
 The resulting similarity kernel reads:

-where $\sigma_L$ is the lengthscale parameter (\iespace bandwidth) that tunes the correlation between items.
+where $\sigma_L$ is a length-scale parameter (i.e., bandwidth) that tunes the correlation between items.

-DPP provides an elegant probabilistic modeling that favors a subset composed of diverse instances~\cite{kulesza2012determinantal}.
-DPPs have been employed for a variety of applications that take advantage of set diversity, such as recommender systems~\cite{gartrell2016bayesian}, summarization~\cite{chao2015large}, object retrieval~\cite{affandi2014learning}, \etc. The defining property of DPPs is:
+DPPs provide an elegant probabilistic modeling that favors a subset comprised of diverse instances~\cite{kulesza2012determinantal}.
+They have been employed for a variety of applications that take advantage of set diversity, such as recommender systems~\cite{gartrell2016bayesian}, summarization~\cite{chao2015large}, object retrieval~\cite{affandi2014learning}.
+The defining property of DPPs is: